The Nile chakras

 THE ROOT OF SURVIVAL: the ram chakra is dedicated to Khnum.
 The god of creation sits on the potter’s wheel and forms people out of clay.
 Rams are considered a symbol of virility due to their rutting behaviour.
 The sexually violent rut is characterised by increased testosterone, exaggerated dimorphisms and aggressive posturing.
 Elephantine and Philae were dedicated to Osiris and Isis—the ancient gods of fertility.

-Above: the phallic Khnum flanked by the vulvic Nephthys and Isis
+Above: the evergreen Khnum flanked by death (Nephthys) and rebirth (Isis)

 The ancient Egyptians believed that the Nile flooded every year from of the tears of Isis over the death of her husband, Osiris.
 Metaphysically, the life-giving water of this river reflected the sacred stone of Aswan—pink granite resonated with peace and love.
 No surprises then, that this healing crystal was transported to the pyramids far to the north.